jeymo092/Network-Scanning/README.md

 # Network Security Portfolio - Nmap Scans

-This portfolio demonstrates my use of Nmap for various network security scans, from basic to advanced.
+This Project demonstrates my use of Nmap for various network security scans, from basic to advanced.
 Each scan includes a proof of concept (PoC) using screenshots of my real-world scans.
 ---
 # ![Network Security Scan Banner](https://github.com/jeymo092/Network-Scanning/blob/b8c576520a3d0621aad9c7a0a5429f372589b4ca/NETWORK%20SCANNING.png)